-This month’s “Big and Small” Theme Pic Challenge inspired Diana Gorski of Edmonton, Ab. to send us this magical shot.
+Our “Big and Small” Theme Pic Challenge inspired Diana Gorski of Edmonton to send us this magical shot.
 “One of the most amazing life experiences is the arrival of little feet,” she writes.
 We happen to agree!

-Joyce Stolte of Edmonton, Ab. writes: “The giant redwood in California and the small tree growing beside it is quite a contrast in size.”
-Thanks for sharing, Joyce!
+Joyce Stolte of Edmonton writes, “The giant redwood in California and the small tree growing beside it is quite a contrast in size.”
+Thanks for sharing, Joyce.

-Cheryl Power of Newfoundland and Labrador was lucky enough to capture this adorable moment between a mother duck and her new (smaller) babies.
+Cheryl Power of Newfoundland and Labrador was lucky enough to capture this adorable moment between a new mother and her fuzzy ducklings.

-Mike Lane of Saanichton, B.C.’s photo perfectly captures September’s “Big and Small” Theme.
-We know what you’re thinking: that 245 pound pumpkin would make a hell of a jack-o-lantern.
+Mike Lane of Saanichton, B.C., perfectly captures our “Big and Small” theme.
+We know what you’re thinking: that 245 pound pumpkin would make a heck of a jack-o-lantern!

-Isabelle Marozzo of Norland, Ont. was able to capture this newly hatched praying mantis on a daisy with her trusted macro lens.
+Isabelle Marozzo of Norland, Ontario, was able to capture this newly hatched praying mantis on a daisy with her trusted macro lens.
 Thanks for sharing, Isabelle!

 Here’s another awesome photo from Isabelle Marozzo.
 Lucy the dog sure looks like she’s a lover of nature (and small creatures)!

 Here’s something you don’t see every day!
-Deb Sandau of Red Deer, Ab. captured this amazing shot of a “heart” in the middle of mountains.
+Deb Sandau of Red Deer, Alberta, captured this amazing shot of a “heart” in the middle of mountains.

 The great comedian Steven Wright once said, “The world’s a small place, but I wouldn’t want to paint it.”
-This photograph by Sean Donnelly of Sarnia, Ont. perfectly captures our planet’s great expanse.
+This photograph by Sean Donnelly of Sarnia, Ontario, certainly captures every colour of nature’s great canvas.

-These high trees absolutely tower over the lovely couple in this photo by Noorbanu Mohamedali of Scarborough, Ont.
+These high trees absolutely tower over a pair of hikers in this photo by Noorbanu Mohamedali of Scarborough, Ontario.

-This month’s “Big and Small” Theme Pic Challenge inspired Kim Goslin of Burns Lake, B.C. to share this breathtaking shot of a mare and foal in a driveway near Takysie Lake.
+Our “Big and Small” Theme Pic Challenge inspired Kim Goslin of Burns Lake, B.C., to share this breathtaking shot of a mare and foal in a driveway near Takysie Lake.

-Beverly Lafortune of Kanata, Ont. writes: “Carcross Dunes are the result of a glacial process that started about 10,000 years ago.
-The Desert is in Yukon and the sand dunes are ever changing because of the winds.
+Beverly Lafortune of Kanata, Ontario, writes: “Carcross Dunes are the result of a glacial process that started about 10,000 years ago.
+The Desert is in the Yukon and the sand dunes are ever-changing because of the winds.
 It was a big climb to the top and once there, it dropped off about 50 feet.”
 It looked like quite the adventure!

-Karen Allin of Mississauga, Ont. captured this beautiful photo of a young zebra with its mother at the African Lion Safari in Hamilton.
-That youngster will definitely be bigger…one day.
+Karen Allin of Mississauga, Ontario, captured this beautiful photo of a young zebra with its mother at the African Lion Safari.
+That youngster will definitely be bigger… One day.

-Fred Allin of Etobicoke, Ont. writes: “My daughter at the Parliament building in Ottawa.
+Fred Allin of Etobicoke, Ontario, writes: “My daughter at the Parliament Buildings in Ottawa.
 If you look closely she is missing her teeth and the guard is holding some teeth.”
 Thanks for sharing, Fred!

 A Bug’s Life

-Here’s another shot from Sheri Sanders, who really nailed September’s Theme Pic Challenge.
-This man is absolutely dwarfed by the mountains and waters at at Elk Lakes Provincial Park in British Columbia!
+Here’s another shot from Sheri Sanders, who really nailed the “Big and Small” Theme Pic Challenge.
+This man is absolutely dwarfed by the mountains and broad river valley at at Elk Lakes Provincial Park in British Columbia!

-Cathy Gauthier of Magnetawan, Ont. writes: “A small tunnel I travel to get out into that big world as the sun rises.
-Visiting family in Whitby, this is the way I took my dogs to get out into that filed for their walks a few times a day.”
+Cathy Gauthier of Magnetawan, Ontario, writes, “A small tunnel I travel to get out into that big world as the sun rises.
+Visiting family in Whitby, this is the way I took my dogs to get out into that field for their walks a few times a day.”
 Is it just us, or does this remind you of a scene from Gone With the Wind?